mdrmike/sato2sailing/_posts/2019-02-09-PCISA4-Information.markdown

 ### Racing Area

-The Racing Area will be in Clipper Cove, with rotations made from the TISC floating dock unless another area has been designated by the PRO.
+Sailors: The Racing Area will be in Clipper Cove, with rotations made from the TISC floating dock unless another area has been designated by the PRO.
 All boats shall be launched from the TISC ramp.
+See Sailing Instructions for course information.

 ### Viewing Area